Landis is why I choose Orlando Health.

 I’m so grateful there’s a place like Winnie Palmer Hospital for Women & Babies.

 I was six weeks from my due date, when suddenly things got scary.
 I became gravely ill and underwent an emergency C-section.
-Dr. Alexander and his team at the Neonatal Intensive Care Unit took care of everything with skill and compassion, and I knew I was in good hands.
+The team at the Neonatal Intensive Care Unit took care of everything with skill and compassion, and I knew I was in good hands.
 After a month in the NICU and two follow-up surgeries, my baby boy Landis was on his way to a normal, healthy life.